feefladder/ahf/docs/FutureResearch/DatabaseConnection.rst

 phases:

 #. obtaining the data for an area of interest
-#. unifying the data for this area
+#. harmonizing the data for this area
 #. pre-processing data in well-tested models
 #. using the outputs in the game
 #. gradually moving preprocessing into the game where needed